 Representatives.
 These dates include the date of the Bill's introduction, the date when it was reported back to the House from the select

-committee (if appropriate), and the date when it received the Royal assent.
+committee, and the date when it received the Royal assent, as appropriate.
 Legislative history appears at the end of post-introduction versions of Bills.
 It is also included at the end of as-enacted versions of Acts, although not in older Acts.

 A local Act deals with matters of public interest but only affects a particular part of New Zealand, eg the Aid to Water-Power Works Act 1910 and the Masterton Trust Lands Act 2003.

 A local Bill is a Bill promoted by a local authority that becomes a local Act if enacted.

 A member's Bill is a non-government Bill promoted by a member of Parliament who is not a Minister.
 A member’s Bill deals with matters

 of public policy, and becomes a public Act if it is enacted.

 not yet in force

 This refers to an Act or Legislative Instrument (or part of one) that has been enacted or made but that has not yet come into force because its commencement date is in the future.